Introduction

 The Environmental Toll of Single-Use Plastics

 Single-use plastics have long been a staple of the food industry, but their environmental impact is devastating.
-These plastics take hundreds of years to decompose, polluting our oceans and landscapes, and posing a threat to wildlife.
+These plastics take hundreds of years to decompose, polluting our oceans and landscapes and threatening wildlife.

 Global Response to Plastic Pollution

-In response to the crisis, many countries have implemented bans on single-use plastics.
+Many countries have implemented bans on single-use plastics in response to the crisis.
 This decisive action signifies a commitment to protecting the environment and encourages the adoption of sustainable practices.

 Sugarcane Bagasse: A Sustainable Solution